neurobioinfo/scrnabox/docs/index.md

 # Welcome to scRNAbox's documentation!
 ScRNAbox is a single-cell RNA sequencing (scRNAseq) pipeline specifically designed for analyzing data under a High-Performance Computing (HPC) systems using the [Slurm Workload Manager](https://slurm.schedmd.com/).
-The scRNAbox pipeline incorporates eight analytical steps into a comprehensive scRNAseq analysis that provides the foundation for further investigations.
+The scRNAbox pipeline leverages the Seurat v4 framework and incorporates eight analytical steps into a comprehensive scRNAseq analysis that provides the foundation for further investigations.
 The eight analytical steps are outlined below.

  <p align="center">
  <img src="https://github.com/neurobioinfo/scrnabox/assets/110110777/bd671431-4a28-4a3a-967a-28f04580a5f8" width="550" height="100">